How to get started with moth recording:

 To encourage moth recording, BC launched the Garden Moth Scheme a number of years ago.
 Essentially, we ask recorders to trap their garden once a week, at a time that’s convenient to them and to submit their records to their Moth Recorder.
 It provides a structure to learning and develops a methodical, sustainable practice we hope!

 Organised by Atropos and Butterfly Conservation, Moth Night is the annual celebration of moth recording throughout Britain and Ireland by moth recording enthusiasts with local public events aimed at raising awareness of moths among the general public.
 Moth Night is normally confined to the warmest months; each event will last for three consecutive nights (Thursday - Saturday) and will take place on different date periods every year.
 You can participate on any one or more of these days or nights.

 We appreciate that learning to identify moths takes time and again would strongly suggest that you use the online sites we’ve recommended to help identify species.
 If you think you’ve found a rare or unusual species, please ensure you keep the specimen in a container and store in a fridge and seek verification.

 There are some moth species that are commonly and easily confused.
 On occasion your moth records may be queried by the Moth Recorder or the National Moth Recording Scheme.
 Please do not take these queries as an insult.
 Data verification is very important to ensure quality control for future use of the data.
 The Northumberland Moth page is a good place to go for tips on separating easily-confused species.

-While you can submit your records to the Centre for Environmental Data and Recording (CEDaR) online, ideally you should send your macro-moth records to the NI Macro-Moth Recorder and your Micro-moth records to the NI Micro-Moth Recorder.
-Their details are as follows:
+While you can submit your records to the Centre for Environmental Data and Recording (CEDaR) online, ideally you should send your macro-moth records ideally you should send your moth records to the NI Moth Recorder Their details are as follows: